-Sunflower microgreens have a wonderful nutty flavor and a crunchy texture, and are awesome on sandwiches, in soups, salads, scrambled eggs, and wraps.
+Sunflower microgreens have a wonderful nutty flavor and a crunchy texture and are fantastic on sandwiches, in soups, salads, scrambled eggs, and wraps.

-Taste and texture aside, what are the nutritional benefits to eating sunflower microgreens?
+Taste and texture aside, what are the nutritional benefits of eating sunflower microgreens?

 Research shows that sunflower microgreens offer excellent nutritional and medicinal benefits.

-Furthermore, sunflower microgreens are a substantial source of complete protein, meaning that they contain all building blocks needed to form the essential amino acids.
+Furthermore, sunflower microgreens are a substantial source of complete protein, containing all the building blocks needed to form the essential amino acids.

 Studies indicate that sunflower microgreens offer a better functional food source than eating raw sunflower seeds, especially for the absorption of magnesium and zinc.

 - Before We Get Into Sunflower Microgreens Nutrition